raspberrypilearning/321-make-mentor-guide/en/step_3.md

 Currently, there are three levels of path:

-+ '**Introduction to...**' these paths are for the creators first introduction to the hardware or software.
++ '**Introduction to...**' these paths are for the creators' first introduction to the hardware or software.
-+ '**More...**' these paths follow on directly from the 'Introduction to' paths and build on those skills, while introducing new ones.
++ '**More...**' these paths follow on from the 'Introduction to' paths and build on those skills, while introducing new ones.
 + '**Further...**' these paths are currently the most advanced.
-They build on all of the skills covered in 'Introduction to' and 'More' paths, while introducing new skills.
+They build on all of the skills covered in 'Introduction to' and 'More' paths, while also introducing new skills.

 ### Progression within a path